top of page

 MIGRATION

-Research in the UK estimates that basking sharks spend up 36% of their time on the surface during their seasonal hotpot residence (Sims et al, 2003), though areas of high shark activity may not always be characterized by visible feeding behavior (Southall et al, 2005).
-However, significantly less is known about basking shark overwintering behavior because these organisms tend to move away from coastal areas following the summer season in the northeastern Atlantic (Sims et al., 2003; Gore et al, 2008).
-Until recently, this species was considered to hibernate offshore (Parker and Boseman, 1954).
-However, recent studies suggest sharks undergo extensive migrations from September to May (Gore et al., 2008; Skomal et al., 2009; Doherty et al., 2017).
-The current accepted migratory theory is of a west to east (deep-water to coastal) migration in April and a gradual northward trend following increases in sea surface temperature and copepod density until late August.
-This is when the sharks are believed to return to deeper waters to the west.
-Opposite directions apply in the western Atlantic zone.
+Research in the UK estimates that basking sharks spend up 36% of their time on the surface during their seasonal hotpot residence (Sims et al, 2003), though areas of high shark activity may not always be characterised by visible feeding behaviour (Southall et al, 2005).
+Significantly less is known about basking shark overwintering behaviour because these organisms tend to move away from coastal areas following the summer season in the northeastern Atlantic (Sims et al., 2003; Gore et al, 2008).
+Early hypotheses suggested that basking sharks hibernate offshore (Parker and Boseman, 1954), however, tagging studies suggest sharks undergo extensive migrations from September to May (Gore et al., 2008; Skomal et al., 2009; Doherty et al., 2017).
+The current accepted migratory theory for sharks in the North East Atlantic is that they move from west to east, moving from deep-water to coastal Europe waters in April, then gradually moving northward following the increases in sea surface temperature and copepod density until late August.
+This is when the sharks are believed to return to deeper waters in the west.

 HOTSPOTS, MIGRATION AND CONSERVATION

 Generally, basking sharks have been recorded to be somewhat habitual in their choice of feeding areas and timing of their return to coastal hotspot locations.
-Unfortunately, such localised population groups have historically been and may continue to be highly susceptible to target fishing (Sims & Reid, 2002).
-Previously targeted by fisheries in Norway, the United Kingdom, the United States, Canada, Japan and New Zealand, the basking shark is currently listed on the IUCN Red List as globally vulnerable and endangered in the northeast Atlantic region (IUCN, 2011).
+Unfortunately, such localised population groups have historically been vulnerable and may continue to be highly susceptible to target fishing and bycatch (Sims & Reid, 2002).
+Previously targeted by fisheries in Norway, Ireland, the United Kingdom, the United States, Canada, Japan and New Zealand, the basking shark is currently listed on the IUCN Red List as globally endangered (IUCN, 2018).
 Furthermore, studies that have observed trans-Atlantic migrations (Gore et al., 2008) have led to considerable debate on the possibility of a single genetic population in the North Atlantic.
 This would have significant implications for conservation bodies and the scale on which protective measures are implemented.

 bottom of page